Qualitative robustness of statistical functionals under strong mixing: Examples

-In this section, we will see that in the case $E=\R$ a large class of probability measures on $(\Omega,{\cal F})$ admits the UGC property w.r.t.\ (a weighted version of) the Kolmogorov metric.
-As a corollary we will also obtain the UGC property w.r.t.\ the Lévy metric.
-Let $\phi$ be a {\em u-shaped function}, i.e.\ a continuous function $\phi:\R\to[1,\infty)$ that is nonincreasing on $(-\infty,0)$ and nondecreasing on $(0,\infty)$.
+In this section, we will see that in the case $E=\R$ a large class of probability measures on $(\Omega,\mathcal{F})$ admits the UGC property w.r.t. (a weighted version of) the Kolmogorov metric.
+As a corollary we will also obtain the UGC property w.r.t. the L\'{e}vy metric.
+Let $\phi$ be a \emph{u-shaped function}, that is, a continuous function $\phi\dvtx \R\to[1,\infty)$ that is nonincreasing on $(-\infty,0)$ and nondecreasing on $(0,\infty)$.
 Then

-defines a metric on the set ${\cal M}_1^{(\phi)}(\R)$ of all probability measures $\mu$ on $(\R,{\cal B}(\R))$ for which $d_{(\phi)}(\mu,\delta_0)<\infty$.
-We will refer to $d_{(\phi)}$ as {\em Kolmogorov $\phi$-metric}.
-Notice that $\mu\in{\cal M}_1^{(\phi)}(\R)$ if $\int\phi\,d\mu<\infty$, and that $d_{(\phi)}$ is just the classical Kolmogorov metric for $\phi:=\eins$.
+defines a metric on the set $\mathcal{M}_1^{(\phi)}(\R)$ of all probability measures $\mu$ on $(\R,\mathcal{B}(\R))$ for which $d_{(\phi)}(\mu,\delta_0)<\infty$.
+We will refer to $d_{(\phi)}$ as \emph{Kolmogorov $\phi$-metric}.
+Notice that $\mu\in\mathcal {M}_1^{(\phi)}(\R)$ if $\int\phi \,\mathrm{d}\mu<\infty$, and that $d_{(\phi )}$ is just the classical Kolmogorov metric for $\phi:=\eins$.

-In \cite{BeutnerZaehle2013,Zaehle2011} it is demonstrated that many L- and V-functionals $T$ as well as many coherent risk functionals $T$ are continuous w.r.t.\ $d_{(\phi)}$ with $\phi$ depending on the particular functional $T$; see also Example \ref{remark on cond b - role of phi} for some simple examples.
-So, in view of the Hampel-type Theorem \ref{hampel-huber generalized}, for a given class ${\cal P}$ of probability measures on $(\Omega,{\cal F})$, the corresponding sequence $(\widehat T_n)$ of plug-in estimators is qualitatively ${\cal P}$-marginally robust w.r.t.\ $(d_{(\phi)},d_{\mbox{ {\rm Proh}}}')$ at any $\pr\in{\cal P}$ if ${\cal P}$ admits the UGC property w.r.t.\ $d_{(\phi)}$ in the sense of Definition \ref{def UGC property}.
-The following Theorem \ref{glivenko cantelli} shows that the latter is true if under every $\pr\in{\cal P}$ the coordinates of the coordinate process $(X_i)$ are identically distributed and strongly mixing with uniformly (in $\pr\in{\cal P}$) decaying mixing coefficients $(\alpha_\pr(n))$ and if the class of marginal distributions ${\cal P}_1$ is uniformly $\phi$-integrating.
+In \cite{BeutnerZaehle2013,Zaehle2011} it is demonstrated that many L- and V-functionals $T$ as well as many coherent risk functionals $T$ are continuous w.r.t. $d_{(\phi)}$ with $\phi$ depending on the particular functional $T$; see also Example~\ref{remark on cond b - role of phi} for some simple examples.
+So, in view of the Hampel-type Theorem~\ref{hampel-huber generalized}, for a given class $\mathcal {P}$ of probability measures on $(\Omega,\mathcal{F})$, the corresponding sequence $(\widehat T_n)$ of plug-in estimators is qualitatively $\mathcal{P}$-marginally robust w.r.t. $(d_{(\phi )},d_{\mathrm{{Proh}}}')$ at any $\pr\in\mathcal{P}$ if $\mathcal {P}$ admits the UGC property w.r.t. $d_{(\phi)}$ in the sense of Definition~\ref{def UGC property}.
+The following Theorem~\ref {glivenko cantelli} shows that the latter is true if under every $\pr \in\mathcal{P}$ the coordinates of the coordinate process $(X_i)$ are identically distributed and strongly mixing with uniformly (in $\pr\in \mathcal{P}$) decaying mixing coefficients $(\alpha_\pr(n))$ and if the class of marginal distributions $\mathcal{P}_1$ is uniformly $\phi $-integrating.
 It is remarkable that the common rate of decay of the mixing coefficients may be arbitrarily slow.